opentofu/tofu-exec/CONTRIBUTING.md

 The `github.com/opentofu/tofu-exec` Go module in its entirety is versioned according to [Go module versioning](https://golang.org/ref/mod#versions) with Git tags.
 The latest version is automatically written to `internal/version/version.go` during the release process.

+## Releasing

+Releases are made on a reasonably regular basis by the maintainers, by using the Github UI.
+The following notes are only relevant to maintainers.

+Release process:

+1. Go to the [Draft a new release](https://github.com/opentofu/tofu-exec/releases/new) page;
+1. Click on "Choose a tag", type "vX.Y.Z", then click on the "Create a new tag: vX.Y.Z" label;
+1. Click on "Generate release notes" if you want to add an auto-generated description.
+1. Click on "Publish Release" to finish the process.

 ## Cosmetic changes, code formatting, and typos

 In general we do not accept PRs containing only the following changes: